MaggiN1337/carnd-term1/P1-CarND-LaneLines/writeup_p1.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following steps:
 * calculate the slope of each recognzied line
-* seperate the line by positive or negative slope to left and right lane, but only if the slope is between +-0.4 and +-0.9, in order to filter line in the probably right direction
+* seperate all the lines by a positive or negative slope to left and right lanes, but only if the slope is between +-0.4 and +-0.9, in order to accept only lines in the probably right direction
 * calculate the mean of slope and all x and y coordinates of both sides to do some extrapolation
 * only if left or right are lines identified (not nan), calculate the intercept and the lowest and highest x-point; y is static at the bottom of the image and for now 50 pixels below the center of the image -> needs to be more dynamic